Michaelndula/PHP-projects-100daysofcode/OOP-Day1/notes.md

 -  The parent class and the child class get tightly coupled
 -  Any modifications to the program would require changes both in the parent as well as the child class
 -  Needs careful implementation else would lead to incorrect results

+### 16. What is a superclass?
+A superclass or base class is a class that acts as a parent to some other class or classes.
+For example, the Vehicle class is a superclass of class Car.